 If you work in services domain, this comment from customers isn’t new:

-What does outsourcing mean in computer terms?
+What does security outsourcing mean in computer terms?

 IT security outsourcing is contracting a third party or individual to manage or maintain the IT infrastructure functions.
-It varies and ranges to customer support representation, IT desk support, hardware or software implementation or maintenance, cyber security surveillance, etc.
+It varies and ranges from customer support representation, IT desk support, hardware or software implementation or maintenance, cyber security surveillance, etc.

 Can cyber security be outsourced?

 The brief answer to this question is YES.

 Yes, you can outsource the whole cyber security service or even some of its functions; it totally depends on your industry sector, requirements, and your security skillset.

 Whereas, to have a detailed answer to this question, it is important to analyse your organisation’s skillsets and worthwhile asking to yourself, “Is cyber security something we can do in-house in our business?”

 If yes, then identify and classify which security areas can be handled in-house and what resources would be needed.
 Then, further, expand your analysis by determining the cost of in-house cyber security management.
 A managed security service provider already has this skill-set ranging from security incident analysis to security architecture to help with most of the cyber security aspects.